APIYOJENNIFER/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10. Function that adds two integers and returns the result
 11. Function that computes a to the power of b and return the value
 12. Function that prints the numbers from 1 to 100 with Fizz for multiples of 3 and Buzz for multiples of 5 and FizzBuzz for multiples of both
+14. Print  the ASCII alphabet, in reverse order, alternating lowercase and uppercase